 The Epstein Saga

 But moral failure and instrumental use are not the same thing.

-Based on publicly available information, patterns I have observed in similar crimes, and my own experience studying how con artists operate, it is reasonable to consider this possibility: some of the powerful individuals now central to public outrage may have functioned less as co-architects and more as useful shields.
+Based on publicly available information, patterns I have observed in similar crimes, and my own experience studying how they operate, it is reasonable to consider the possibility that, some of the powerful individuals now central to public outrage may have functioned less as co-architects and more as useful shields.

 They seek it because it offers insulation.

 By embedding themselves in elite social circles like philanthropy, environmental causes, religious groups, academic institutions, exclusive gatherings, they create a protective fog.
 Wealthy people gain access, prestige, or social currency.
-The con artist gains legitimacy.
+The predator gains legitimacy.

+The Epstein Saga